 Parents driving for field trips must have a background check, a current copy of your driver’s license and certificate of insurance on file with the school.
 In the event a chaperone fee is charged for a field trip, payment must be made before the trip.
 If for any reason a child is not allowed to participate in the field trip, the child must be kept at home.

-The school offers a financial aid program designed to enroll students who could not otherwise afford to attend.
-The Board of Trustees sets policy for financial aid, and the Financial Aid Committee considers applications from any family (Preschool Extended Day through Middle School) who may need assistance.
+The school offers a tuition assistance program designed to enroll students who could not otherwise afford to attend.
+The Board of Trustees sets policy for tuition assistance, and the Tuition Assistance Committee considers applications from any family (Preschool Extended Day through Middle School) who may need assistance.
 Applications are processed by a third party financial analysis service which recommends what a family should reasonably contribute toward tuition.
-Financial aid is not automatically renewed and must be applied for annually within the time frame designated by the school.
+Tuition assistance is not automatically renewed and must be applied for annually within the time frame designated by the school.

-In the event of a child possibly needing a growing year, the teachers, parents, and Head of School will meet to discuss the concerns.
+In the event of a child possibly needing a growing year, the teachers, parents, and departmental director will meet to discuss the concerns.

 WCDS provides a Praxi Parent Portal for accessing tuition balance and making payments.
 Regardless of the payment plan chosen, funds may be automatically withdrawn from either a credit card or a checking account (ACH).
 If you choose to use a credit card, a 2% non-refundable convenience fee will be added to each transaction.
 If you choose to use an ACH account, a one-time non-refundable convenience fee of $100.00 will be assessed.
 You do NOT have to use either method for payment.
 The office always accepts checks or cash payments with no fees attached.

-Both will be available every day that school is in session (with the exception of the day before Thanksgiving break, Christmas break, and Graduation Day).
-Parents should drop off and pick up children directly to and from those locations.
+Both will be available every regular school day (with the exception of the day before Thanksgiving break, Christmas break, Easter break, and Graduation Day).
+On early dismissal days, After Care will end at 3:00.
 Only those persons listed on a child’s dismissal list will be allowed to pick up the child.
 Children attending After Care past 4:00 p.m. will be offered a nutritious snack.

 Before and after school programs are now prepaid services.
 Parents must use their Praxi Portal to sign-up for these services at the first of each month or pay a higher daily drop-in rate.
 The monthly rate choices are as follows: